-We’d love to present remotely for your user group in 2018, anywhere in the world.
+We’d love to present remotely for your user group in 2019, anywhere in the world, as long as the time/timezone works reasonably.
 It’s not feasible for us to travel to user groups or SQL Saturdays unless we’re already in that particular city, but remote presentations are easy to do and are becoming more and more popular.
-We haven’t had any bandwidth problems doing remote presentations in 2017 to groups as far away as South Africa, Australia, and New Zealand, plus Norway, Canada, UK, Poland, Belgium, Brazil, Czech Republic, and Ireland.
+We haven’t had any bandwidth problems doing remote presentations in 2018 to groups as far away as Australia and India, plus Israel, Canada, Ireland, UK, Slovakia, and Poland.
 This way we can spread the community love around user groups everywhere that we wouldn’t usually get to in person.

 Note: we have our own Webex accounts which we generally use, or we can use your GoToMeeting or Webex, but you must use computer audio – we won’t call in by phone as the sound quality is too poor.
 We also will not use Skype/Lync as we’ve had too many problems with it around user group laptops and sound.